Banner for Spreadsheets, Traceability, and Why Your Audit Trail Matters

 If you're audited by the IRS or your state tax authority, they will ask:

 The auditor is not trying to trap you.
 They're trying to verify that you calculated your taxes correctly.
+The IRS guidance is explicit: your records must show your gross income, deductions, and credits, and you should keep documents that show the amounts and sources of your gross receipts (What kind of records should I keep ).
 If you can't produce an audit trail showing where each number came from, they'll assume the worst and disallow deductions or reassess your taxes.

 An audit trail says: "Here is the Shopify order.
 Here is the calculation.
 Here is how it posted to my books.
 It's all traceable and verifiable."